Emergencies Dial 9-1-1

 Q) What is the speed limit within the gates of the Blackhawk community?

 A) The speed limit on most roads within the Blackhawk residential community is 25 MPH.
 A residential roadway without a posted speed limit is always 25 MPH.
-There are eight roadways within the jurisdiction of the Blackhawk Police Service District that have 30 MPH speed limits.
-The posted 30 MPH roadways are; Blackhawk Dr., Deer Trail Dr., Live Oak Dr., Blackhawk Meadow Dr., Deer Hollow Dr., Blackhawk Club Dr., Deer Meadow Dr., and Saddleback Dr.
+There are five roadways within the jurisdiction of the Blackhawk Police Service District that have 30 MPH speed limits.
+The posted 30 MPH roadways are; Blackhawk Dr., Blackhawk Meadow Dr., Deer Hollow Dr., Blackhawk Club Dr., and Deer Meadow Dr.

-Q) Why are the above listed eight roadways required to have a 30 MPH speed limit?
+Q) Why are the above listed five roadways required to have a 30 MPH speed limit?

 A) The California Vehicle Code requires that certain roadways, based on length and width, be surveyed to determine an enforceable speed limit.